AnanyaNegi/Weather-React-App/README.md

 Head over to the given link to view my app--https://tranquil-sea-44818.herokuapp.com/

 ## TEST--
-Clone the repo in your system/device.Direct over to the folder using ClI(*command line interface*).Run nodemon app.js/ node app.js.(*prerequisite node.js in the system*)
+Clone the repo in your system/device.Direct over to the folder using CLI(*command line interface*).Run nodemon app.js/ node app.js.(*prerequisite node.js in the system*)